Laravel Passport

 1Route::get('/orders', function () {2 // Access token has either "check-status" or "place-orders" scope...3})->middleware(['auth:api', 'scope:check-status,place-orders']);

-Checking Scopes On A Token Instance
+Checking Scopes on a Token Instance

 Once an access token authenticated request has entered your application, you may still check if the token has a given scope using the tokenCan